 Design is very important service in today's world.
 Show your customers what you know and for how much you do it.

-Try to estimate the value which you provide to your clients and not the length of time you spent on the work.
+Try to estimate the value which you provide to your clients and not the length of time you spend on the work.

 If you forced to work bellow your price range, neither you nor the customer will be satisfied on the long-term because you will become frustrated and you will not offer the right quality.
-If your clients don’t want to give you the price you want, let them go.
+If your clients don’t agree to give you the price you require, let them go.

 The most important thing is if you are a designer to have a cool portfolio.
-If you will have time and energy let’s create one.
-If you don’t have HTML skills choose a portfolio site (Behance, Dunked) where you can quickly and easily present your work.
+If you will have time and energy you should create one.
+In case if you if you don’t have HTML skills choose a portfolio site (Behance, Dunked) where you can quickly and easily present your work.